openstack/charm-guide/doc/source/project/procedures/ceph-charm-migration.rst

    This page describes a procedure that may be required when performing an upgrade of an OpenStack cloud.
-Please read the more general :doc:`cdg:upgrade-overview` before attempting any of the instructions given here.
+Please read the more general :doc:`../../admin/upgrades/overview` before attempting any of the instructions given here.

 In order to continue to receive updates to newer Ceph versions, and for general improvements and features in the charms to deploy Ceph, users of the ceph charm